mist64/cbmbus_doc/3 Commodore DOS.md

 | 15      | commands/status   |
 | 16-31   | illegal           |

+(While the underlying layers of the bus specifies channel numbers (secondary addressed) from 0 to 31, Commodore DOS does not support numbers 16-31.)

 Channels 0 to 14 need to be associated with a name and are used for the transfer of actual data like file contents and block contents.
 (0 and 1 are special-cased and will be discussed later.)
-Channel 15 is a "meta" channel that is is used to send out of band communication regarding the data channels, or global commands, as well as to read the result of a command or the general status of the unit.

-While the underlying layers of the bus specifies channel numbers (secondary addressed) from 0 to 31, Commodore DOS does not support numbers 16-31.

-#### Command Channel

-The command channel is always available as channel 15.
+Channel 15 is a "meta" channel.
 When writing to it, the device interprets the byte stream as commands in a unified format.
-When reading from it, the byte stream from the device is usually status information in a unified format (with the exception of the reply to "`M-R`", see below).
+This is either commands regarding the data channels (out of band communication), or global commands.
+When reading from it, the byte stream from the device is usually status information in a unified format, and sometimes raw response data to a command.

-##### Status

-XXX move most of this to the end

-The status information that is sent from channel 15 is a `CR`-delimited ASCII-encoded string with a uniform encoding:

-_code_`,`_string_`,`_a_`,`_b_[`,`_c_]

-* _code_ is a two-digit decimal error code.
-* _string_ is a short English-language version of the error code.
-* _a_ and _b_ are two additional at least two-digit decimal numbers[^4] that depend on the type of error ("`00`" if unused).
-* _c_ is the single-digit decimal number drive that caused the status message.
-Devices with only a single drive don't usually return this[^5].

-A status code of 0 will return the string "`00, OK,00,00`" (or "`00, OK,00,00,0`" on dual-drive devices, assuming the last command was performed on drive 0).

-XXX "details later"

-Reading the status will clear it.
-Keeping on reading will keep returning status messages.

-The following BASIC program will read a single status message:

-	10 OPEN 1,8,15
-	20 GET#1,A$: PRINT A$;: IF A$<>CHR$(13) GOTO 20
-	30 CLOSE 1

-##### Commands

-All commands are byte streams that are mostly ASCII, but with some binary arguments in some cases.
-There are two different ways to send them:

-They can be sent as a byte stream to channel 15, terminated an `EOI` or `UNLISTEN` event[^7].
-The follwing BASIC code send the command "`I`" to drive 8 this way:

-    OPEN 1,8,15
-    PRINT#1, "I";
-    CLOSE 1

-(On layer 3, this will send `LISTEN 8`/`SECOND 15`/"`I`"/`UNLISTEN`.)

-Alternatively, channel 15 can be opened as a named channel with the command as the name.
-This does not actually perform an open operation, and a closing would be a no-op.
-It just allows shorter code, e.g. in BASIC:

-	OPEN 1,8,15,"I"
-	CLOSE 1

-(On layer 3, this will send `LISTEN 8`/`OPEN 15`/"`I`"/`UNLISTEN`/`LISTEN 8`/`CLOSE 15`/`UNLISTEN`.)

-In both cases, commands that don't contain binary arguments can also be terminated by the `CR` character.

 ### APIs